pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Red Hat Customer Portal page - Subscriptions](/images/S02.png)

-- On the Overview page, moved the slider switch to the right to enable SCA.
+- On the Overview page, move the slider switch to the right to enable SCA.
 The background of the slider switch will turn blue and the text will change from Disabled to Enabled

 ![Simple Content Access Disabled](/images/S03.png)